A derivability criterion based on the existence of adjunctions: Closed homotopy categories.

 In case that $(\mc{C},\mc{W})$ is a \textit{closed symmetric monoidal model category}, $\mc{C}[\mc{W}^{-1}]$ does inherit a closed symmetric monoidal structure from $\mc{C}$.
 Indeed, it is given by the (absolute) left derived functor of $\otimes:\mc{C}\times \mc{C}\rightarrow \mc{C}$ and the (absolute) right derived functor of $\underline{\mrm{Hom}}:\mc{C}^{\comp}\times \mc{C}\rightarrow \mc{C}$ (see \cite[Theorem 4.3.2]{Ho}).

 However, in some interesting situations one encounters a model category $(\mc{C},\mc{W})$ such that $\mc{C}$ is also closed symmetric monoidal, but the two structures are not compatible and consequently $(\mc{C},\mc{W})$ is not a symmetric monoidal model category.
-This is precisely the case of derived Morita theory, which is developed in \cite{T} in terms of dif{f}erential graded categories (or dg-categories for short).
-Let us briefly recall how it is def{i}ned.
+This is precisely the case of derived Morita theory, which is developed in \cite{T} in terms of dif{f}erential graded categories (or dg-categories for short).\\